 - If filter is dirty, replace with the manufacturer's recommended filter of the same size and type.

 Amazing as it may seem, filters can really affect your home's airflow, which is why we recommend checking in with the manufacturer.
 A higher quality HEPA filter that is designed to catch smaller particles will reduce airflow more than a cheaper filter.
-With restricted airflow comes greater pressure on your system, so you should verify that your HVAC system was made to handle it.
-Otherwise, you might experience reduced heating and cooling efficiency in your home, and unit parts may break down much faster than otherwise.
+With restricted airflow comes increased pressure on your system, so you should verify that your HVAC system was built to handle it.
+Otherwise, you might experience lowered heating and cooling efficiency in your home, and unit parts may break down much faster than normal.